mswartz/device-library/readme.md

 - [ ] Make device art

 #### Functionality
+- [ ] Router for permalinking to devices by name eg: `/iPhone-4s`
 - [ ] Security around adding devices (how to make this public but prevent abuse)
+- [ ] Some kind of admin-mode or way to delete stuff, again securely
+- [ ] A way to edit devices, again, securely